 Our organization does not have a shelter where the dogs can be visited.
 Our dogs are in foster homes.
 We do NOT arrange meetings between interested individuals and our fosters until an applicant has been approved via this adoption process.

 Once you have been approved, a volunteer (usually the foster) will contact you about scheduling a time for you to meet the dog(s) you are interested in.
 This meeting may occur at the foster’s residence or your home.

-If at any time during the trial period you are having issues with the dog, please call our hotline 701-205-0190 and inform us.
+If at any time you are having issues with the dog, please call our hotline 701-205-0190 or email your contact person and inform us.
 A volunteer will be in touch with you asap.

 If, at the time of adoption, your dog was not already spayed/neutered, you would have been required to agree to spay/neuter your dog and provide us a deposit fee.
 Our adoption contract requires all dogs to be spayed/neutered within 1 month of adoption or when age appropriate.
 You are asked to notify us when you have scheduled this surgery and at what vet clinic it is being done.
 Our volunteers will verify that the dog has been spayed/neutered.
 Once this has been verified, your deposit check will be returned to you.
 If you fail to spay/neuter, as outlined in the adoption contract you signed, our organization will take appropriate measures to take back the dog.